 FEELING AND SHOWING EMPATHY

 In order to play Shakespeare’s deeply human characters, students must first understand them.
-Through role playing, group conversations and self-study, students explore the psychology behind these characters.
-In the process, they build greater compassion, empathy and emotional intelligence for the people around them.
+By using Shakespeare’s text and purposeful theater games, students explore the psychology behind complex characters.
+By working on roles from A Midsummer Night’s Dream, they learn about back-story, labelling, and perspective-taking.
+By doing so, they build greater compassion, empathy and emotional intelligence.

 SETTING AND ACHIEVING GOALS